LETTER FROM SUPERINTENDENT

 4. I understand that I must obey all traffic laws.

 5. I understand that flags and banners can be a distraction and hazard for other drivers.
-I agree to not display any flag or banner from my vehicle while on school property.
+I agree not to display any flag or banner from my vehicle while on school property.

-6. In addition to not displaying any flag from my vehicle, I agree to not display any flag, banner, or sign on school property which in any way incites violence or displays discrimination or hatred toward any other person, race, or group.
+6. In addition not to displaying any flag from my vehicle, I agree not to display on school property any flag, banner, or sign which in any way incites violence or displays discrimination or hatred toward any other person, race, or group.

 The decision of the school principal will be final with regard to the above rules and parking privileges may be revoked if the violation continues after a warning.